Uploaded image for project: 'JDK'

 Summary

-Enhance validation of jar file to detect duplicate entries, mismatched central directory and local file headers.
+Enhance the --validate option of the jar tool to report duplicate entries, mismatched order between central directory and local file headers, and entry names that don't comply with the ZIP specification.

 Problem